Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### Anti-malware software

-Anti-malware detects installed malware, prevents malware from being installed and removes malware from a device.
+Anti-malware detects installed malware, prevents malware from being installed, and removes malware from a device.
 It scans through all files that are run or modified and sees if one matches a list of known malicious files.
-However, if the antimalware software is not updated, it may not be able to correctly identify new, zero-day threats to which the system is exposed.
+However, if the antimalware software is not regularly updated, it may not be able to correctly identify new, zero-day threats to which the system is exposed.

+> Nowadays, anti-malware software also uses **heuristics** - that identify suspicious behaviours in programs - to better catch and remove malware, even if it is not in the malicious file list.

 ### Firewalls

-Firewalls monitor traffic and allow it to pass through or deny it.
+Firewalls monitor traffic and decides whether to allow data to pass through or deny .
 It can be placed in front of the network, or can be placed in front of an individual device.
 Legitimate programs such as game servers require the firewall to allow a program or port (e.g. for a Minecraft Java server the default port is 25565) to communicate with other devices.
 Firewalls can be hardware or software-based, and as most things hardware-based firewalls are more effective but cost more than software-based implementations.

 ### User access levels